ambaxter/bbolt-rs/README.md

 bbolt-rs
 =====

-bbolt-rs is a work in progress implementation of the etcd-io/bbolt database in Rust.
+bbolt-rs is a work in progress implementation of the [etcd-io/bbolt](https://github.com/etcd-io/bbolt) database in Rust.
+It successfully reads and commits, but it has many rough edges.

+I'm rather pleased with my work as I believe the public API I've created has substantially fewer footguns than the Go code has.
+The database can't be dropped until all sessions are dropped.
+No resources from the transaction can escape the transaction.
+You can't deadlock the database by opening up a RW transaction and then opening up a R transaction right afterwards.

+It also is interesting that, despite the increased memory usage, this code is about 40% faster in a synthetic large transactions than the equivalent Go code.

 ## TODO